 Notes to editors

 About the 2018 Henley Passport Index

-Boasting cutting-edge expert commentary and historical data spanning 13 years, the Henley Passport Index is a live ranking of all the passports of the world according to the number of destinations their holders can travel to visa-free.
-The ranking is based on exclusive data from the International Air Transport Association (IATA), which maintains the world’s largest and most accurate database of travel information, and is enhanced by extensive, ongoing in-house research.
+Boasting cutting-edge expert commentary and historical data spanning 13 years, the Henley Passport Index is the original ranking of all the world’s passports according to the number of destinations their holders can access without a prior visa.
+The ranking is based on exclusive data from IATA, which maintains the world’s largest and most accurate database of travel information, and it is enhanced by extensive, ongoing research by the Henley & Partners Research Department.

-The index is updated in real-time, as and when visa-policy changes come into effect.
-Along with the Henley & Partners – Kochenov Quality of Nationality Index, the index is considered a reference standard for global citizens and the standard reference for governments in this field.
+The Henley Passport Index is updated in real-time, as and when visa-policy changes come into effect.
+Along with the Henley & Partners – Kochenov Quality of Nationality Index, it is considered a major reference tool for global citizens and the standard reference for governments in this field.

 About the Henley Passport Index website

 The Henley Passport Index website provides up-to-date, printable lists of the countries you can access visa-free, with an e-visa, with a visa on arrival, or with a normal visa.
 It also allows you to compare the strength of passports and understand how you might improve your travel freedom with alternative citizenship.
 Visit the website to view and download the global ranking and find out more about the power of your passport.

 - Japan has overtaken Singapore to claim the top spot on the 2018 Henley Passport Index.